New Mountain Finance: Steady Ship For Steady Dividend

 |

-Source: Factset
+Source: FactSet

 NMFC is in the middle of the pack with respect to institutional ownership.
-Some of the less owned names are (NYSE:FSIC), (NYSE:MAIN) and (NASDAQ:PSEC).
-Note also that ACAS was acquired by Ares Capital (NASDAQ:ARCC).
+Some of the less owned names are FS Investment (NYSE:FSIC), Main Street Capital (NYSE:MAIN) and Prospect Capital (NASDAQ:PSEC).
+Note also that American Capital (NASDAQ:ACAS) was acquired by Ares Capital (NASDAQ:ARCC).

 |

-Source: Factset
+Source: FactSet

-NMFC and (PSEC) lead the way for insider ownership.
+NMFC and PSEC lead the way for insider ownership.
 One interesting caveat to point out is that management teams use insider ownership as a way to justify their fees.
 They charge their external management fee and incentive fee and then reinvest it in the stock.
-Another note is that as funds scale it may be harder to own such a large %.
-None-the-less, I would tread the insider ownership as a positive indicator.
+Another note is that as funds scale, it may be harder to own such a large %.
+Nonetheless, I would treat the insider ownership as a positive indicator.

 Valuation